 A written letter of appeal must be submitted to the Graduate Studies Committee following the first semester a student is either placed or retained (if admitted) on academic probation.
-The letter should include 1) an explanation of any exceptional circumstances that contributed to the student's unsatisfactory academic progress, along with supporting documentation, if applicable, 2) how the circumstances have changed and 3) the steps the student will take and/or has taken to improve academic performance.
+The letter should include:

+- 1. An explanation of any exceptional circumstances that contributed to the student's unsatisfactory academic progress, along with supporting documentation, if applicable - 2.
+How the circumstances have changed - 3.
+The steps the student will take and/or has taken to improve academic performance

 Students on academic probation who do not raise their cumulative average to the required level or higher by the end of the next semester of study, or who do not make a substantial reduction in grade point deficiencies while on probation, will be academically dismissed from the Graduate School.
-An exception on this policy will require approval by the Graduate School Committee before enrolling for further studies the next semester.
+An exception to this policy will require approval by the Graduate School Committee before enrolling for further studies the next semester.